Adam Morgan (racing driver): Ciceley Racing (2013–2022)

+Team BMW (2023–2024)

+Morgan moved to West Surrey Racing, known as Team BMW, for the 2023 season after Ciceley Motorsport left the championship to focus on historic racing.
+He continued to drive the BMW 330e M Sport.
+He finished on the podium in his first weekend with the team, finishing second in race two after making the correct call to switch to wet tyres at the start of the race.
+A second podium of the season came at Thruxton, where he started race three from pole position but slipped down to second in the second half of the race.
+With two additional podiums, he finished ninth in the standings.

+He continued with the same team and car for 2024.
+At Brands Hatch, he qualified on the front row for the first time with the new qualifying system behind teammate Turkington.
+A podium in Knockhill was the highlight of the season though, finishing third in the opening race of the weekend.
+He finished the season with a top ten in race three at Brands Hatch, having started last on the grid.
+He finished eighth overall in the standings and helped BMW win the manufacturers' title.

+Team VERTU (2025–)

+For the 2025 season, Morgan joined Excelr8 Motorsport, racing under the name Team VERTU, alongside Tom Ingram and Tom Chilton.
+He drove a Hyundai i30 Fastback N Performance, returning to front-wheel drive machinery for the first time since 2020.
+After a steady progression of results in round one, Morgan's first podium of the year came at Brands Hatch, where a number of incidents in race two saw him climb to second place.
+Another podium came at Snetterton, where Morgan finished race two in second place, with Chilton joining him on the podium in third.
+In round five at Oulton Park, Morgan finished second in race two again ahead of Chilton, his third podium of the season.

 Britcar

 In 2018, Morgan raced in the Dunlop Endurance Championship with former-BTCC driver Stewart Lines in a Class 4E (Endurance) SEAT Cupra TCR run by Maximum Motorsport.
 They positioned 10th on the grid in race one at Rockingham, 2nd in Class 4E.
 They finished 14th in race one, 2nd in class and had the fastest lap in Class 2E.
 In the Endurance race 2, Lines and Morgan finished in 5th, 2nd in Class 4E, and set the fastest lap again.
 In round two at Silverstone, the SEAT placed 16th on the grid for race one, 2nd in Class 4E again.
 In race one, they finished 13th, 2nd in Class 4E.
 In the Endurance race at Silverstone, the SEAT duo finished 3rd in the race, 1st in Class 4E for the first time, setting the fastest lap once again.